 Rick, Hospital Coordinator

 Rick was born in Burbank but grew up in Northern California.
 He has been in the veterinary field since 2010.
 He has worked his way up from being a client service representative, a technician, and now to his current position as MASH’s Hospital Coordinator.
 He helped to form MASH in its beginnings and designs all of MASH’s artwork and designs.
-He is currently obtaining his Bachelors in Geography from Cal State Northridge.
+Rick graduated with his Bachelors in Geography from Cal State Northridge.
 Rick has one tuxedo cat named Lucky.
 Rick has a passion for nature and is a Certified California Naturalist and avid birder.
 In his free time, you can find Rick fishing, working on motorcycles, surfing, or at a skate park.

 Alli, Finance Manager